Air Force Falcons football

 The Air Force Falcons football program represents the United States Air Force Academy in college football at the NCAA Division I Football Bowl Subdivision (formerly Division I-A) level.
 Air Force has been a member of the Mountain West Conference since its founding in 1999.
-The Falcons play their home games at Falcon Stadium in Colorado Springs, Colorado.
+The Falcons play their home games at Falcon Stadium in Air Force Academy, Colorado, north of Colorado Springs.
 Troy Calhoun has been the team's head coach since 2007.

-The three major service academies—Air Force, Army and Navy—compete for the Commander-in-Chief's Trophy which is awarded to the academy that defeats the others in football that year (or retained by the previous year's winner in the event of a three–way tie).
+The three major service academies—Air Force, Army and Navy—compete for the Commander-in-Chief's Trophy which is awarded to the academy that defeats the others in football that year (or retained by the previous year's winner in the event of a three-way tie).

 History

 The Falcons are not only recognized by the lightning bolt on the side of their helmets, but their traditional option attack.
 Air Force is one of the premier rushing teams in the nation.
 Since Fisher DeBerry took over as Falcons head coach in 1984, they have ranked among the nation's top 10 in rushing 19 times in 21 years.
 The Air Force football team has enjoyed success not only on the field but also in the classroom.
 In 49 years of Air Force football, there have been 39 Academic All-Americans.